 - Revision Reconstruction

 “Autologous” is a term for cells or tissue taken from the same person, which makes autologous reconstruction a method that uses a woman’s own tissue to recreate the breast.
 About 25% of women choose autologous reconstruction because mastectomies often remove considerable amounts of breast tissue.
 In order to rebuild the breast mound, one technique takes tissue from another part of the body and reshapes it in the form of the breast.
 Dr. Zeidler uses an incredibly sophisticated version of this technique called a DIEP flap, which removes a flap of skin and/or fat from the abdomen and then uses it to rebuild a new breast.
-It is named after the blood vessels that supplies the fat in the lower abdomen – the deep inferior epigastric perforator flap.
-This method of breast reconstruction is remarkable because, like any organ transplant, it reattaches the blood vessels from the flap to the blood vessels in the chest.
+It is named after the blood vessels that supply the fat in the lower abdomen – the deep inferior epigastric perforator flap.
+This method of breast reconstruction is remarkable because, like an organ transplant, it re-attaches the blood vessels from the flap to the blood vessels in the chest.
 Using a microscope and fine tools, the flap’s blood supply is skillfully sewn together to the new blood supply in a procedure known as microsurgery.
 This tissue is then shaped into a breast.

 The DIEP flap is perfect for women who have excess abdominal fat and skin to give, and since the tissue behaves similarly to a breast, it can be a good match for one-sided breast reconstruction.
 It’s also a good alternative for women who want to avoid the complications that come with implants.
 In the case that further chemotherapy or radiation is needed, Dr. Zeidler will use a device called a tissue expander as a placeholder for the new breast and perform the DIEP flap after the chemotherapy and radiation have been completed.
 This ensures that patients get the needed cancer treatment before undergoing the large DIEP flap operation and its lengthy recovery.